ProactiveNode/ADPowershell/README.md

 # ADPowershell

-A PowerShell GUI that allows an Administrator to create Acive Directory users
+A PowerShell GUI that allows an Administrator to create Active Directory users